cronical/budget_dance/docs/accounting.md

 The solution allows a uniform way of handling the data (at the cost of a bit of special handling).

-The solution uses a Moneydance tag, `IRA-Txbl-Distr` on those transactions.
+The solution uses a Moneydance tag, `ira-txbl-distr` on those transactions.
 This involves editing the transactions that are downloaded from the financial institution to add in the tag.
 This needs to be done in the Bank Register view not the Register view.
 The tags field is only shown in the Bank Register view.
+Note the old mixed case version is shown.

 ![How it should look](assets/images/ira-txbl-distr.png)